webplatform/docs/apis/webaudio/ScriptProcessorNode/bufferSize/index.md

 {{Flags}}
 {{Standardization_Status|W3C Editor's Draft}}
 {{API_Name}}
-{{Summary_Section|The size of the buffer (in sample-frames) which needs to be processed each time onaudioprocess is called.
+{{Summary_Section|The size of the buffer (in sample-frames) which needs to be processed each time [[apis/webaudio/ScriptProcessorNode/onaudioprocess|'''onaudioprocess''']] is called.
 Legal values are 256, 512, 1024, 2048, 4096, 8192, and 16384.}}
 {{API_Object_Property
 |Property_applies_to=apis/webaudio/ScriptProcessorNode
 |Read_only=Yes